The arrival of American evacuees from a virus-plagued cruise ship docked in Japan nearly doubled the number of coronavirus cases on U.S. soil to 29.

 Continue Reading Below

-The rest of the virus cases are scattered between Arizona, Illinois, Massachusetts, Wisconsin and Washington state.
+The rest of the virus infection cases are scattered in Arizona, California, Illinois, Massachusetts, Texas, Wisconsin and Washington state.
 The patient list includes at least two pairs of spouses.

-Two individuals evacuated from Wuhan, the city at the center of the outbreak in China, have tested positive for coronavirus.
+Two individuals brought to California after being evacuated from Wuhan, the city at the center of the outbreak in China, have tested positive for coronavirus.

 One Wuhan evacuee tested negative at first and was allowed to return to quarantine at Marine Corps Air Station Miramar in California.
 The patient was returned to UC San Diego Health on Monday after further testing resulted in a positive, the hospital said.